Platform and Accomplishments

 Parks and Infrastructure Initiatives

-In District 4, since elected, I have worked to initiate major renovations to Schwartz and Fletcher Parks, the creation of the Joe Raie Nature Path / Dog Run, and minor renovations to Earle Park to ensure our children have safe and dynamic places to play.
+In District 4, since elected, I have worked to initiate major renovations to Schwartz, Fletcher and Earle Parks, the creation of the Joe Raie Nature Path / Dog Run, to ensure our children have safe and dynamic places to play.
 This included adding new play structures, new splash pad equipment, a skate spot and a community garden in District 4.
-In the last two years, a new walking path with 23 trees and 7 benches was installed at Prud’homme Park.
-Additional upgrades were done at Schwartz Park to replace the roof of the chalet.
+A new walking path with 23 trees and 7 benches was installed at Prud’homme Park.
+Additional upgrades were done at Schwartz Park to replace the roof of the chalet and add a new bike repair station.

-Over the next few months, a new climbing wall and shade structure will be installed at Fletcher Park to give children and families another place to play and relax on hot days.
+A new climbing wall and shade structure was installed at Fletcher Park to give children and families another place to play and relax on hot days.
+This summer a new bathroom and waterfountain were added.
 I thank the residents that gave their feedback for these projects at district meetings or placemaking sessions.

 I am continuing to focus on improvements to the city’s infrastructure.
-Over the last few years we saw major renovations to the Westminster Underpass including the replacement and extension of the railing and repairs to the retaining wall.
+We saw major renovations to the Westminster Underpass including the replacement and extension of the railing and repairs to the retaining wall.
 This ensures safe passage for the pedestrians and hundreds of children that walk along the underpass each day.
 We have installed new pumps at all 3 underpasses in CSL to secure safe passage even during the worst of thunderstorms.

 We have sleeved about 24% of the water pipes in Cote Saint-Luc and over 30% of the pipes in District 4 have either been sleeved or undergone cathodic protection.
 This adds up to 50 years to the life of a pipe.
 I also pushed for pressure-regulating chambers to insulate CSL pipes from irregular fluctuations in Montreal’s water pressure.
 In the last few years we have reduced the average number of watermain breaks by 61%, reducing the number of homes damaged by water.

-In District 4, Cote Saint-Luc repaved the following streets: Kingsley, Cranbrooke, Magnolia, Luck and sections of Westluke, Sunnybrooke and Wolseley.
-Over the last few years, 8260m of sidewalks were replaced in CSL, with much of this being in District 4.
+In District 4, Cote Saint-Luc repaved the following streets: Arcadian, Kingsley, Cranbrooke, Magnolia, Luck and sections of Smart, Westluke, Sunnybrooke and Wolseley.
+Over the last few years, 7,200m of sidewalks were replaced in CSL, with much of this being in District 4.
 We did a complete renovation of the traffic lights at Cote Saint-Luc Rd. & Westminster including adding sonar devices for those that are visually impaired.
 This was a first in Cote Saint-Luc and one of the first in the Province of Quebec.
-We added a crossing guard at CSL Rd & Westminster during key hours to help seniors cross safely.

 Environmental Initiatives

 Cote Saint-Luc has installed Geothermal heating for the ACC, replaced the bunker oil boiler for the outdoor pool with a cheaper, more environmentally friendly natural gas heating system.
-I have organized meetings with Hydro-Quebec to save money for Cote Saint-Luc on our energy costs and I’m continuing to work on energy and cost-saving measures, such as switching more lights to LEDs.
-So far, we have switched over 526 street lights to LEDs with the rest to be replaced over the next few years.
+I have organized meetings with Hydro-Quebec to save money for Cote Saint-Luc on our energy costs and I’m continuing to work on energy and cost-saving measures.

 Moving forward, I will continue to work hard for Cote Saint-Luc to be a leader in environmental initiatives.
-Some of the ideas I will push for include: banning wood-burning fireplaces for new homes and requiring all new large developments to have grey water recycling for water runoff.
+Some of the ideas I will push for include requiring all new large developments to have grey water recycling for water runoff and future proofing-new apartment buildings and condos with EV chargers in the parking lots.

 Local District Initiatives